 This policy workgroup met between January and March of 2022.
 The workgroup reached a consensus that it was important to provide as much flexibility as possible to maintain, sustain, and grow offerings in computer science and facilitate the implementation of the Computer Science and Digital Fluency standards in school buildings across the state.
 Based on this feedback, the Department developed policy and regulatory recommendations to include computer science as a CTE subject area.
 This provides the greatest flexibility to districts and students in how they use computer science coursework to meet diploma and program requirements.
-Stakeholders including the NYS Association of Career and Technical Education Administrators (ACTEA), The New York State Association of Career and Technical Education Educators (NYSACTE), New York State United Teachers (NYSUT), New York State Council of School Superintendents (NYSCOSS), School Administrators Association of New York State (SAANYS), the BOCES Superintendents, and the Big 5 school districts overwhelmingly supported this flexibility.
+Stakeholders including the NYS Association of Career and Technical Education Administrators (ACTEA), The New York State Association of Career and Technical Education Educators (NYSACTE), New York State United Teachers (NYSUT), New York State Council of School

-1 Work group members and the organizations with which they are affiliated can be found in Attachment B.
+1 Work group members and the organizations with which they are affiliated can be found in Attachment C.